Easy Egg Roll In a Bowl

 This Egg Roll in a Bowl recipe brings back all of the flavor and nostalgia you love about egg rolls without the wrapper!
-It’s paleo, whole30, AIP, and keto.
+It’s made with ground meat of your choice, cabbage, and a delicious sauce!

 - Coleslaw mix.
 Grab a prepped coleslaw mix at the store that features shredded green cabbage, red cabbage, and shredded carrots for a short cut.
 If this isn’t accessible for you, you can easily buy these ingredients separately.